Horn of Africa – Ethiopia & Somaliland

 Ethiopian visas are available on arrival at Bole Airport in Addis Ababa.
 They cost US$50 or equivalent in euros.
 You will not be able to use pounds sterling or other currencies.
 Note that you will need to get an Ethiopian visa on your entry back to Addis from Hargeisa.

 There are very few countries in the world where you can obtain a Somaliland visa.
 Contact us for details.
-They can also be obtained on day 1 in Addis.
 Cost is US$50.

 Breakfast is included on this trip.
 Other meals will be paid for by yourself.
 Whilst out on the Danakil Depression you will be provided with all meals.